 Affray is a criminal offence under section 93C of the Crimes Act 1900 (NSW).
-It carries a maximum penalty of 10 years imprisonment.

 The offence is committed when a person uses or threatens unlawful violence towards another that would cause a person of reasonable firmness present at the scene to fear for his or her personal safety.